Branislav Ristivojević: Parliamentarian and government advisor

 Ristivojević received the thirty-third position on the DSS's electoral list in the 2003 Serbian parliamentary election.
 The list won fifty-three mandates, and he was included in the party's delegation when the assembly met in early 2004.
 (From 2000 to 2011, mandates in Serbian elections were awarded to successful parties and coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Ristivojević did not automatically receive a mandate by virtue of his list position.)
 The DSS became the dominant force in Serbia's coalition government after the election, and Ristivojević served with its parliamentary majority.
 During his time in parliament, he chaired the legislative committee and the judiciary committee.
 He resigned from the assembly on 13 July 2004; fellow DSS MP Miloš Aligrudić indicated that he did so because of other obligations.

 Ristivojević was an advisor to Serbian prime minister Vojislav Koštunica on legal issues from 2007 to 2008 and was a media spokesperson for the DSS in the same period.
-He threatened that Serbia would sue the United States of America in February 2008, after the American government recognized Kosovo as independent.
+He threatened that Serbia would sue the United States of America in February 2008, after the American government recognised Kosovo as independent.

 He appeared on the coalition electoral lists of the DSS and New Serbia in the 2007 and 2008 parliamentary elections, though he was not selected for a mandate on either occasion.